Today’s Sociology: Ideology and Partisan Advocacy

 Top Sociology Journals Publishing ‘Absolute Crap’

 Even the respected statistician Andrew Gelman, usually friendly to sociology, had enough when a top sociology journal, Demography, published an article which he called ‘a hack job’ and ‘absolute crap’.
-The article argued that Trump’s 2016 election led to increased birth defects for non-white mothers.
+The article claimed that Trump’s 2016 election led to increased birth defects for non-white mothers.
 Gelman pondered “how this sort of paper with weak science and a crude political agenda can get published in legitimate journals”.
 A mystery for the ages.

 Holdouts: Some Sociologists Attempt Rigorous Work Instead of Ideology